 Historically, when it came to planning a funeral, we turned to religious traditions to provide us with a framework.
-While religion is still an important consideration, many people now look for additional ways to reflect the person’s complete life.
+While religion is still an important consideration, these days many people look for secular ways to reflect the person’s complete life.
 That means most modern funerals incorporate remembrances of hobbies, interests, and passions that are outside of religion.

 Learn about cremation

 The important thing to keep in mind when planning a funeral or memorial service is that you can incorporate whatever elements you feel are important.
 If that means including traditional religious components along with secular ones, that’s perfectly fine.
 If the service is personalized and respectful it will no doubt be “A Good Funeral.”

 How to Personalize a Funeral or Memorial Service